libralibra/UK_Teaching/Uni/Falmouth/COMP712/workshops/behaviour_tree/bt.md

 ## Your Task
 <a href="#top">Top</a>

-In the folder, you'll find 2 python files `bt_turtle.py` and `demo.pyc`.
-The `demo.pyc` is a compiled version providing a glimpse into the functionality of a complete behaviour tree.
+In the folder, you'll find 3 python files `bt_turtle.py`, `demo.pyc`, and `demo_no_bt.pyc`.
+The `demo.pyc` is a compiled version providing a glimpse into the functionality of a complete behaviour tree, while `demo_no_bt.pyc` is the demo without using behaviour tree.
+You can compare how the turtle moves at each step between the two versions.

 ### Task 1: Running the demo

 Upon forking the repository, you can explore the completed demo by executing the command:

 > `python demo.pyc`

+and

+> `python demo_no_bt.pyc`

 This command will trigger the display of informative output in the command line window, illustrating the running process, as shown in the screenshot below.